netdur/trueface-libraries-docs/src/assets/docs/ios/guide.md

 ## TFV5

-The TFV5 model can be tested with virtual device, it will pehaps crash on real iPhone due memory limition, if such limitation is not an issue in your case, you can add TFV5 model as follow:
+The TFV5 model can be tested with a virtual device, you may run into memory limitations on real iPhones, if such limitation are not an issue in your case, you can add TFV5 model as follows:

 1. Drag and drop `face_recognition_cpu_v5.trueface.enc` to your project